ENVE 2310. Introduction to Environmental Engineering. 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 ENVE 4420.
 Water and Waste Water Treatment.
 4 Credit Hours (Lecture: 3 Hours, Lab: 3 Hours).

 Treatment and distribution of residential and industrial water supplies, waste water treatment and disposal methods of municipal and industrial systems, environmental toxicology; aspects of groundwater monitoring and water quality maintenance.
 Laboratory analysis of water and waste water quality.
 Design of elementary treatment, distribution, and collection systems.
-Credit for both HYDR 4420 and ENVE 4420 will not be awarded.
-Prerequisites: CHEM 2423 MATH 3306 ENVE 2310 Lab fee $15.
+Prerequisites: CHEM 2423, ENVE 2310, and ENVE 3400 Lab fee $2.